+Omni-Attributes.
 1. They must be understood to bring the absolute perfections of the Eternal Being into relation with the universe, and, in fact, to derive their character and name from that relation.
-Three illustrate this by the composition of the terms that decide them : they are the OMNI-attributes, and imply the existence of all things to which they refer.
+Three illustrate this by the composition of the terms that define them: they are the Omni-attributes, and imply the existence of all things to which they refer.
 The omniscience and omnipresence of the Deity especially have no meaning on any other supposition.
 But we must be careful not to assume that every absolute attribute has its creaturely form.
-The Divine all-sufficiency becomes omnipotence in the universe; but the infinity and eternity of God have no attributes of finite and temporal to correspond with them.
-On the other hand, when we speak of the lovingkindness and wisdom of the Creator, we cannot point to any absolute perto the Creature.
+The Divine all sufficiency becomes omnipotence in the universe; but the infinity and eternity of God have no attributes of finite and temporal to correspond with them.
+On the other hand, when we speak of the lovingkindness and wisdom of the Creator, we cannot point to any absolute perfection on which these are founded, unless indeed we base them upon the perfection of the Divine Being generally.